 They’re perfect to put underneath cars or other heavy machinery in the garage.
 This forces fluid leaks to collect on the mat, making cleaning easy.

 You can also cover the entire garage floor area with the mat.
-However, that can be pretty expensive.
+However, that can be expensive.

 Always dry them out quickly to avoid water pooling and damaging anything around the mat.